remote-jp/remote-in-japan/README.md

 # remoteworks.jp

-Simple and responsive website in Japanese and English.
+Simple and responsive website for remote work in Japan in Japanese and English.

 # Install & Run